mcaimi/k8s-demo-app/openshift/README.rst

 Since Openshift offers the ability to run builds natively through the employment of BuildConfig objects, the Jenkins CI flow differs slightly from the one that is run un K8S:

-- Jenkinsfile.agent-builder and Jenkinsfile.java-runner have been replaced with Jenkinsfile.buildconfig.
-This pipeline runs and monitors buildconfig runs through the use of the Openshift Pipeline Plugin in Jenkins
+- Jenkinsfile.agent-builder and Jenkinsfile.java-runner have been replaced with Jenkinsfile.buildconfig: this pipeline runs and monitors buildconfig runs through the use of the Openshift Pipeline Plugin in Jenkins
 - Jenkinsfile.build-phase now runs the image generation stage at the end of the pipeline (instead of leveraging another phase and another pipeline)

 The 'oc' binary has been added to the base maven-agent image.